 During the discovery of a tritium leak at the plant in Vernon in January of 2010, Entergy personnel told state officials that during sworn testimony and through other communications in 2008 and 2009 that they had provided incorrect information denying the existence of the plant’s underground piping system, which carries radioactive materials.

-In a press release, Gov. Peter Shumlin wrote that although he respected Sorrell’s conclusion, it didn’t mean that Entergy officials
+In a press release, Gov. Peter Shumlin wrote that although he respected Sorrell’s conclusion, it didn’t mean that Entergy officials told the truth about the underground pipes.

 "The fact is that radioactive tritium leaked from these undisclosed underground pipes," Shumlin wrote in a press release.
 "We expect our businesses to act in a credible and trustworthy manner.
 Although the attorney general has decided not to pursue charges here, his investigation clearly describes the pattern of misinformation by Entergy Louisiana."